Spomky-Labs/jose/doc/object/jwt.md

 * `getX509CertificateSha256Thumbprint()`: Convenient method for `getHeaderValue('x5t#256')`.
 * `getCritical()`: Convenient method for `getProtectedHeaderValue('crit')`.

-Internally, the library uses the following methods.
-You should not use these methods directly.
+Internally, the library uses the following methods:

 * `getEncodedProtectedHeader()`: Returns the protected header as displayed in the JWT representation
-* `setEncodedProtectedHeader($header)`: Sets the protected header as displayed in the JWT representation
 * `getEncodedPayload()`: Returns the payload as displayed in the JWT representation
-* `setEncodedPayload($payload)`: Sets the payload as displayed in the JWT representation
 *  `getInput()`: Returns the input as passed to the `Loader` object
-*  `setInput($input)`: Sets the input